junxit/us-congress-bills-110/metadata.md

 - 2007-09-20 — Introduced in House
 - 2007-09-20 — Referred to the House Committee on the Judiciary.
 - 2007-09-20 — Sponsor introductory remarks on measure.
 (CR E1944)
+- 2007-09-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-09-24 — Considered as unfinished business. (consideration: CR H10734-10735)
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10724-10727)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+668.
+- 2007-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-24 — Mr. Conyers moved to suspend the rules and agree to the resolution.
+- 2007-09-24 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 892). (text: CR H10724-10725)
+- 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 892).(text: CR H10724-10725)